biegehydra/Postman2CSharp/README.md

 ## Tech Stack

 The website is a standalone blazor wasm app.
 It uses Prerendering via this amazing project [BlazorWasmPreRendering.Build](https://github.com/jsakamoto/BlazorWasmPreRendering.Build) by  jsakamoto.
-It is hosted and distributed with s3 and cloudfront.
+It uses guided tours through a fork of [Blazor.DriverJs](https://github.com/ilsadq/Blazor.DriverJs).
+Class generation uses a heavily modified fork of [Json2CSharp](https://github.com/Json2CSharp/Json2CSharpCodeGenerator) It is hosted and distributed with s3 and cloudfront.